TECLIB/gitflow-doc/source/presentation.rst

 Conclusion: use **rebase**

-You've added a hotfix, again one only commmit. git-flow will create merge commits as well.
+You've added a hotfix, again one only commit. git-flow will create merge commits as well.
 For instance, I'm used to keep those commits, this is a visual trace in the history of what has been done regarding bug fixes.

 Conclusion: use **merge**

 You've finished a `feature`, just like someone else...
 But other side changes have already been pushed to remote ``develop``.
 If you run ``(develop) $ git push``, you will be informed that you cannot push because remote has changed.

 I guess many will just run a ``(develop) $ git pull`` in that case, that will add a merge commit in your history.
 Those merge commits are really annonying searching in history, whether they're empty or not.
-As an alternative, you can run ``(develop) $ git pull --rebase``, this will prevent the merge comit.
+As an alternative, you can run ``(develop) $ git pull --rebase``, this will prevent the merge commit.

 Conclusion: use **rebase**